zhenglong1603/tp/docs/UserGuide.md

 Example:
-* `deletemu 2 ic/S1234567A` will delete the 2nd medicine usuage record from medical history of patient with NRIC S1234567A.
+* `deletemu 2 ic/S1234567A` will delete the 2nd medicine usage record from medical history of patient with NRIC S1234567A.

 [Back to Table of Contents](#table-of-contents)